anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The goals are to provide an enhancement of BRSKI using enrollment protocols alternatively to EST that

-* support end-to-end security for LDevID certificate enrollment independent of the transport and
+* support end-to-end security even over multiple hops for LDevID certificate enrollment and

 * make it applicable to scenarios involving asynchronous enrollment.